Shippable/docs/sources/platform/runtime/machine-image/ami-overview.md

 <a name="view-machine-image"></a>

-## Viewing Subscription Machine Images
+## Viewing a Node Pool Machine Image

 When a subscription is imported in your Shippable account for the very first time, a [Node pool](/platform/management/subscription/node-pools/) is automatically created for you.
-The default Node pool has a single Ubuntu 16.04 on-demand node, with the latest released Ubuntu 16.04 machine image.
-A subscription can also have multiple Node pools that you can create from the billing page.
-Each node pool specifies the machine image in its `Runtime Version` setting.
+The default Node pool has a single Ubuntu 14.04 on-demand node, with the latest released Ubuntu 14.04 machine image.
+A subscription can have multiple Node pools that you can [create](/platform/management/subscription/node-pools/#creating-a-node-pool).
+Each Node Pool specifies the machine image in its `Runtime Version` setting.

-Here are the steps to view the `Runtime Version` setting:
+Here are the steps to view the `Runtime Version` setting for a Node pool:

-* View your subscription Node pool using steps documented [here](/platform/management/subscription/node-pools/#viewing-subscription-node-pools)
+* View your Node pool using steps documented [here](/platform/management/subscription/node-pools/#viewing-subscription-node-pools)
-* Click on `Edit` on your Node pool to view the `Runtime Version`.
+* Click on `Edit` on your Node pool.
+* This will bring up a popup window where you can view the `Runtime Version` setting.

 <img src="/images/platform/management/subscription-node-pools-edit.png" alt="Subscription Node Pools view for Shippable DevOps Assembly Lines" style="vertical-align: middle;display: block;margin-left: auto;margin-right: auto;"/>

-## Changing the Subscription Machine image
+## Changing the Node Pool Machine image

-* Follow instructions in the [Viewing Subscription Machine Image](#view-machine-image) section above to view the Node pool for your subscription.
+* Follow instructions in the [Viewing Node Pool Machine Images](#view-machine-image) section above to view the `Runtime Version` setting for the Node pool in your subscription.
 * Click on the **Runtime Version** dropdown to select a different image version.
-Please note that this setting will affect all projects and builds that use this Node pool.
+Please note that this setting will affect all jobs that are running on the node pool.
+A runCI/runSh job can be forced to run on a specific node pool by specifying the `runtime` setting in its yml.

 <img src="/images/platform/management/subscription-node-pools-edit-runtime-version.png" alt="Subscription Node Pools add for Shippable DevOps Assembly Lines" style="vertical-align: middle;display: block;margin-left: auto;margin-right: auto;"/>